manics/20250518-pasc25-satre-temporary/00-README.md

 In the UK 50+ TREs have organically developed over the past 15+ years.
 - Duplication of effort
-- Every TRE is implemented differently, making them harder to maintain
+- Most TRE were developed independently, making them harder to maintain
 - Every TRE feels different to researchers, more time is wasted understanding how each TRE works
 - No single TRE has all the data you want